-For a limited time, the Bonvoy Boundless comes with the same 100,000 point welcome offer as the Bonvoy Brilliant, after you spend $5,000 in your first three months.
-That’s a high minimum spending requirement for a relatively inexpensive card, but if you think you’ll be able to hit the threshold, 100,000 points don’t normally come this easy.
+The Bonvoy Boundless currently offers a 75,000 point welcome bonus after you spend $3,000 in your first three months.
+That’s a high minimum spending requirement for a relatively inexpensive card, but if you think you’ll be able to hit the threshold, 75,000 points don’t normally come this easy.

 Just note that there are a lot of rules governing who is eligible for this bonus.
 If you’ve ever received a welcome bonus from an SPG Amex card, or currently have a Marriott Visa, you likely aren’t going to be eligible.
 You should get a pop-up warning when you apply if that’s the case, but if you want to be extra careful, your safest bet would be to call Amex and ask before applying.

 In addition to your welcome bonus, you’ll earn six points for every dollar you spend at Marriott properties, and two points per dollar on all other purchases.
-Those are the same rates as the Bonvoy Brilliant, but it lacks the Brilliant’s 3x tier on flights and dining in U.S. restaurants.
+Those are the same rates as the Marriott Bonvoy Brilliant™ American Express® Card, but it lacks the Brilliant’s 3x tier on flights and dining in U.S. restaurants.

 The Boundless’ $95 annual fee puts it right in line with other entry level hotel-branded credit cards, like The World of Hyatt Credit Card, and the IHG Rewards Club Premier Credit Card card.
 That said, the perks should more than cover the cost of the card.